 The largest and one of the most impressive of the Greek islands, Crete has a rich cultural heritage that infiltrates every aspect of life here.
 Immensely proud of their own unique identity and traditions, the local way of life here is a celebration of the island’s history as the first recorded civilisation in Europe.
 While history is of huge importance here, the island has adapted to become one of the most popular holiday destinations in Europe.
 Gorgeous golden crescents and warm crystal-clear waters, rugged landscapes to explore, a vibrant party atmosphere and delicious local delicacies to tuck into, all blend seamlessly to create an unforgettable trip.
 And since the flight to Crete is just an extra hour away than Spain, why not switch it up this year?
 A holiday to Crete for 2017 can cater to your every whim and desire – so, whether you’re a hardcore clubber, a beach bum, a culture vulture, or simply want to escape to a quaint village, Crete can provide it in spades.

-Top hotels in Crete
+Most popular hotels in Crete

 Sea Side Resort & Spa